mozilla/addon-sdk/packages/addon-kit/docs/context-menu.md

 Note that the listener function has parameters called `node` and `data`.  `node` is the node that the user context-clicked to invoke the menu.
 You can use it when performing some action.  `data` is the `data` property of the menu item that was clicked.
-Since only top-level menu items have content scripts, this comes in handy for determining which item in a `Menu` was clicked:
+Note that when you have a hierarchy of menu items the click event will be sent to the content script of the item clicked and all ancestors so be sure to verify that the `data` value passed matches the item you expect.
+You can use this to simplify click handling by providing just a single click listener on a `Menu` that reacts to clicks for any child items.:

     var cm = require("context-menu");
     cm.Menu({